StoiridhProject/Stoiridh-Qbs-Tools/doc/source/library/qbs/qbs.rst

     Construct a :py:class:`Qbs` object.

-    Generally speaking, This object is working jointly with the :py:class:`~stoiridh.qbs.tools.qbs.Scanner` object.
+    Generally speaking, this object is working jointly with the :py:class:`~stoiridh.qbs.tools.qbs.Scanner` object.

     Parameters: